Hi-Angel/notes-backup/disks.md

 It's written in man, paragraph `DEFAULT OUTPUT`, but the man is a bit confusing: part of the output, where process name and offsets, is mentioned as some "default header" *(even though it's in the end of each line, rarely a place for headers)*.

-Offsets are written in format like `1234567 + 16`, where the left part is offset and the right is the number of blocks being read.
-It's usually `512` bytes.
+Offsets are written in format like `1234567 + 16`, where the left part is the block index and the right one is the number of blocks being acted upon.
+A block is usually `512` bytes.
 The offset is apparently in decimals since I've never seen an `abcdef` in it.

+# Misc

+* block size is usually 512 bytes.
+AFAIR it was hardcoded.
+Anyway, it can be gotten with `blockdev --report /dev/sdX`

 # RAID misc